inlet-media/tailwind-datepicker-react/README.md

 # Tailwind-datepicker-react

-A Tailwindcss/Flowbite datepicker component built as a React component with types based on the [original datepicker from Flowbite](https://flowbite.com/docs/plugins/datepicker/).
+A Tailwindcss datepicker component built as a React component with types based on the [original datepicker from Flowbite](https://flowbite.com/docs/plugins/datepicker/).
 This component can also be used as a plugin using the [Flowbite React](https://github.com/themesberg/flowbite-react) library.

 Date logic from [VanillaJS-datepicker](https://github.com/mymth/vanillajs-datepicker).